-When we choose an incredible mountain location for a winter vacation—like the Tetons, Wasatch Range or Colorado’s Rocky Mountains—it can be hard to slow down and relax when the terrain and conditions are simply too good to be true.
+When we choose an incredible mountain location for a ski vacation—like The Tetons, Wasatch Range, or Colorado’s Rocky Mountains—it can be hard to slow down and relax when the terrain and conditions are simply too good to be true.

-To offset the physical demands of travel and outdoor play, a spa date with yourself is not only relaxing, but also beneficial for overall health and wellness.
+To offset the physical demands of travel and outdoor play, a spa date with yourself is not only relaxing but also beneficial to your overall health and wellness.
 Your mind, body, and spirit can thank you later.

 Remède Spa, at the St. Regis Deer Valley, offers a top-notch luxurious healing experience near Park City, UT.
-Only a 10-minute drive east of Park City Mountain, you can go from the slopes to après-ski to a massage table in under an hour—maybe a bit more, if you want two cocktails instead of one.
+Only a 10-minute drive east of Park City Mountain in nearby Deer Valley, visitors can go from the slopes to après-ski to a massage table in under an hour—maybe a bit more, if you want two cocktails instead of one.

 At the spa, stroll between 11 treatment rooms, including a couples’ option for a dual massage and private heated patio.
-Whether you’re solo or paired, detox in the sauna or steam room, soak in the whirlpool, sip organic peppermint Tealeaves tea and snack on healthy cashews and almonds.
-To zap any energy, (if you happen to have some leftover after skiing!) take a yoga, pilates, stretch or meditation class.
+Whether you’re solo or paired, detox in the sauna or steam room, soak in the whirlpool, sip organic peppermint Tealeaves tea, and snack on healthy cashews and almonds.
+To zap any energy, (if you happen to have some leftover after skiing!) take yoga, pilates, stretch, or meditation classes.